-Southridge has an effective leadership team and 'impressive staff' as recently commended by our School Development Partner in his Spring term visit 2019.
+Southridge has an effective leadership team and 'impressive staff' as recently commended by our School Development Partner in his termly visits.

-- Southridge has an effective leadership team as recently commended by our School Development Partner in his spring term visit 2019. - The support given to staff in their 2nd/3rd/4th year of teaching is a strength. - Monitoring of school priorities by the SLT is effective and staff are able to demonstrate the impact on pupil outcomes. - A strong and effective team working in the administration of the school provides essential support for the Headteacher in managing the school, and freeing up teaching staff for their classroom responsibilities
+- Southridge has an effective leadership team as recently commended by our School Development Partner in his termly visits. - The support given to staff in their 2nd/3rd/4th year of teaching is a strength. - Monitoring of school priorities by the SLT is effective and staff are able to demonstrate the impact on pupil outcomes. - A strong and effective team working in the administration of the school provides essential support for the Headteacher in managing the school, and freeing up teaching staff for their classroom responsibilities